In order to receive a master’s degree from UTSA, the following minimum requirements must be met:

 A candidate for a thesis or nonthesis master’s degree must, in addition to other requirements, pass (according to department standards) the comprehensive examination, which may be oral, written, or both.
 Students must be registered during any semester or term in which they are taking required examinations.
 If registered for no other courses, students must be enrolled in 6961, Comprehensive Examination.

-To satisfy the comprehensive examination requirement, candidates for the M.B.A. degree are required to complete MGT 5903 Strategic Management and Policy with a grade of “B” (3.0) or better, candidates for the M.B.A. degree in International Business are required to complete MGT 5903 Strategic Management and Policy with a grade of “B” (3.0) or better, candidates for the Master of Accountancy degree are required to complete ACC 6993 Integrative Seminar in Accounting with a grade of “B” (3.0) or better, candidates for the Master of Science degree in Information Technology are required to complete IS 6813 Strategic Management of Information Technology with a grade of “B” (3.0) or better, and candidates for the Master of Social Work degree are required to complete SWK 5433 Advanced Field Practicum IV and Integrative Seminar with a grade of “B” (3.0) or better.
+To satisfy the comprehensive examination requirement, candidates for the M.B.A. degree and M.S. in Business degree are required to complete MGT 5903 Strategic Management and Policy with a grade of “B” (3.0) or better, candidates for the M.S. in Data Analytics are required to complete DA 6833 Data Analytics Practicum II with a grade of “B” (3.0) or better, candidates for the Master of Accountancy degree are required to complete ACC 5863 Advanced Financial Accounting with a grade of “B” (3.0) or better, candidates for the Master of Science degree in Information Technology are required to complete IS 6813 Strategic Management of Information Technology with a grade of “B” (3.0) or better, and candidates for the Master of Social Work degree are required to complete SWK 5433 Advanced Field Practicum IV and Integrative Seminar with a grade of “B” (3.0) or better.

 Comprehensive examinations are given only to those students who have complied with the following requirements: